SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

   This approach also avoids the need for stack-trace investigation when surface error responses are ambiguous.

 * **Performance-aware logging.**
-  If a log statement requires computation or inference to generate information, guard it with a log-level check (e.g., `if (log.isDebugEnabled())`) or other available context to avoid unnecessary overhead.
+  If a log statement requires expensive computation, guard it with a log-level check (e.g., `if (log.isDebugEnabled())`) to prevent performance degradation.

 ---